cs3110/textbook/eff/map_hash.md

     randomly.
 There is a tradeoff in performance versus randomness (and security) here.

-3. Compute the hash bucket index as *x* mod *m*.
+3. Compression: Reduce that large integer to be within the range of the buckets.
+For example, compute the hash bucket index as *x* mod *m*.
 This is particularly cheap if *m* is a power of two.

 Unfortunately, hash table implementations are rarely forthcoming about what they assume of client hash functions.
 So it can be hard to know, as a client, how to